 A complete version of Niman Ranch's Pig Husbandry Protocols begins on page 6.
 Before a farmer ever sells hogs to Niman Ranch, their farm must be audited to ensure that he or she is complying with these rules.
-Following this, a Niman Ranch staff member will continue to audit each farm one or more times each year and farmers will be expected to complete self reviews.
-Additionally, Niman Ranch protocols and auditing procedures have been have been reviewed and approved by Dr. Temple Grandin.
+Following this, a Niman Ranch staff member will continue to audit each farm one or more times each year and farmers will be expected to complete self-reviews.
 All audits are mandatory.